RexTech8/WebScriptProgramming2022/Readme.txt

 #REX PALLATH 100847414 INFR 3120 WEB & SCRIPT PROGRAMMING#
 ----------------------------------------------------------

+Website link: https://rexpallath.000webhostapp.com/ (for some reason 000webhost displays captions without styling, even though it work locally without issue, the captions are not black, rather white and centered below the videos)

 Hello, thanks for taking a look at my website, I had tons of fun playing around to make my website where it is now.

 The Website consists of 4 HTML file and 3 CSS files (Please disregard the contact copy1.HTMLfile as i am not sure how to remove it from Github repo, srry!)